Ngaire Fuata: Personal life

 Born in England, Fuata later migrated to New Zealand with her parents at a young age.
-She grew up in Whakatane.
+She grew up in Whakatāne.
 She has been working in the television industry for more than 20 years.
 In 2011, Fuata and her daughter visited her father's native island of Rotuma and filmed a documentary called Salat se Rotuma - Passage to Rotuma for TVNZ's Tagata Pasifika programme.

 Music career

 Fuata released her debut album self-titled Ngaire in 1991.
 She is best known for her remake of Lulu's To Sir with Love.
 It spent 5 weeks at number one on the New Zealand charts in 1990.